Attack on Titan: Live-action

 A live-action film was announced to be in production in October 2011.
 In December 2012, it was reported that Tetsuya Nakashima left his position as director.
 According to film distributor Toho, Nakashima had considerable creative differences on the scriptwriting and other matters.
 In December 2013, Shinji Higuchi was revealed to be directing, and would also be responsible with the special effects.
 Writer Yūsuke Watanabe and critic/subculture expert Tomohiro Machiyama were announced to be scripting the movie with series creator Isayama.
 In July 2014, it was revealed that two films would be released in the summer of 2015.
 It was also revealed that some major characters would be cut from the line up, most noticeably Levi Ackerman and Erwin Smith.
 A teaser trailer for the first live-action film was released in March 2015.
 The following month, Toho released the second trailer for the first film, and announced the second installment would be called Attack on Titan: End of the World.
 In June 2015, a third trailer for the first film was released, revealing the Three-Dimensional Maneuvering Gear, as well as confirming the film would be released in IMAX theaters in Japan.

 A live-action miniseries, titled Shingeki no Kyojin: Hangeki no Noroshi (進撃の巨人 反撃の狼煙) and utilizing the same actors as the films, started streaming on NTT DoCoMo's online-video service dTV on August 15, 2015.
 The three-episode series focuses on Zoë Hange and her research of the Titans, as well as how the Vertical Maneuvering Equipment was created.

 A stage play titled Live Impact was announced on the wraparound jacket band on Volume 21.
 It was scheduled to run from July 28 to September 3, 2017.
 The stage play was cancelled after one of the staff members was involved in an accident.

 Deadline Hollywood reported on January 17, 2017, that Warner Bros. was in negotiations to secure the film rights to the Attack on Titan franchise.
-Harry Potter and Fantastic Beasts and Where to Find Them producer David Heyman would be on board to produce a proposed two-film project that would remake the 2015 Japanese live-action film adaptations.
+Harry Potter and Fantastic Beasts and Where to Find Them producer David Heyman was on board to produce a proposed two-film project that would remake the 2015 Japanese live-action film adaptations.
 A day later, however, Kodansha representatives said there were no negotiations with Warner Bros.
-However, on October 29, 2018, it was revealed that Warner Bros. and Kodansha finalized a deal to produce a live-action adaptation with It director Andy Muschietti signing on to direct the film.
+However, on October 29, 2018, it was revealed that Warner Bros. and Kodansha finalized a deal to produce a live-action adaptation, with It director Andy Muschietti signing on to direct the film.